Interests

 Current Work

-Panos is a lecturer registrar in Global Brain Health, based at GBHI, Trinity College Dublin, Associate Professor of Psychiatry-Psychogeriatrics at University of Patras, Greece and Adjunct Professor of Psychiatry and Psychotherapy at Technical University of Munich, Germany.
+Panos is an Adjunct Associate Professor in the School of Medicine at Trinity College Dublin, Associate Professor of Psychiatry-Psychogeriatrics at University of Patras, Greece and Adjunct Professor of Psychiatry and Psychotherapy at Technical University of Munich, Germany.

 His research focus encompasses early diagnosis and markers of Alzheimer’s disease, geriatric depression, age-related sensory loss, as well as issues of philosophy and mental health.